-Central Valley Natural Gas Storage has requested authorization from the California Public Utilities Commission (CPUC) to install civil foundations, piping systems, and associated equipment (excluding emitting equipment) at the compressor station.
+Central Valley Natural Gas Storage has requested authorization from the California Public Utilities Commission (CPUC) to install emitting equipment (compressors, dehydration generators) at the compressor station.

 The Central Valley Natural Gas Storage project was evaluated in accordance with the California Environmental Quality Act and a Certification of Public Convenience and Necessity (CPCN) was granted by the CPUC on October 14, 2010 (Decision 10-10-001).
-NTP #6C is granted by CPUC for the proposed construction activities based on the following factors:
+NTP #7 is granted by CPUC for the proposed construction activities based on the following factors:

 - The Mitigated Negative Declaration prepared for the Central Valley Gas Storage project defined required mitigation measures to be implemented prior to project construction.
-The relevant mitigation measures for work associated with installing civil foundations, piping systems, and associated equipment at the compressor station site are summarized in Attachment A. Central Valley's compliance with the pre-construction component for each measure is noted in the status table. - All construction personnel working on the Central Valley Gas Storage project have received environmental training and will be briefed on specific measures to be implemented during construction. - All construction activities will be conducted within areas identified and included in the Final Initial Study/Mitigated Negative Declaration for the CVGS project site.
+The relevant mitigation measures for work associated with installing emitting equipment at the compressor station site are summarized in Attachment A. Central Valley's compliance with the pre-construction component for each measure is noted in the status table. - All construction personnel working on the Central Valley Gas Storage project have received environmental training and will be briefed on specific measures to be implemented during construction. - All construction activities will be conducted within areas identified and included in the Final Initial Study/Mitigated Negative Declaration for the CVGS project site.